tdeheurles/aerontest/components/Documentation/ui-babl-aeroncluster.md

 - [Babl.Demo4](../babl/README.md#babldemo4)
 - [UI.Demo3.react](../ui/README.md#uidemo3)

-0) Build the messages
+0) build the messages
-0) Build and run the cluster
+0) build and run the cluster
-0) Build and run the babl server
+0) build and run the babl server
-0) Build and run the UI server
+0) build and run the UI server